Summer Workshop in Research Methods

-What is Revolutionizing Research for Social Change: A Summer Institute in Anti-Racist and Decolonizing Research Methods?
+What is the Summer Workshop in Research Methods?

 Workshop attendance is free (including campus housing and meals).
 Travel is not included.